 It was 8:30 am when we arrived in Copenhagen.
 The Central Station was bathed in silence, the streets were deserted, and the only sound we heard was the crackling ice under our feet.
 Covered in white, the Danish capital was still asleep.

-We walked out of the station, and glimpsed at a monumental entry gateway bearing the word “Tivoli” on its arch.
+When we walked out of the station and crossed the street to our hotel The Square, we glimpsed at a monumental entry gateway bearing the word “Tivoli” on its arch.
 Although it was still closed in the early morning, the Tivoli Gardens looked wonderfully enticing.
 Like a timeless Nordic fairytale land shifted out of the 19th century.

 Modeled after the Jardin de Tivoli in Paris and the Vauxhall Gardens in London, the Tivoli Gardens is the second-oldest amusement park in the world.
 Opened in 1843, it is believed to have inspired Walt Disney to build his famous theme park.
 However, Tivoli is nothing like Disneyland, or any other modern theme park that we had ever seen before.

 That same day, when we finally got to walk through the majestic arch of Tivoli’s main entrance, we immediately felt that we were entering a lyrical park.

 Imagine a maze made of promenade paths, outdoor glass pavilions, exciting rides, romantically-lit coffee shops and restaurants, and delicatessen stores.
 Hundreds of twinkling Christmas trees and numerous cozy little booths selling keepsakes, woolly knitwear, homemade sweets and hot drinks were luring us towards them.